-The number of icebergs drifting south of 48°N latitude in each year is monitored by the International Ice Patrol Division of the United States Coast Guard.
+The number of icebergs drifting south of $48^{\circ}$ N latitude in each year is monitored by the International Ice Patrol Division of the United States Coast Guard.
 Data is presently being collected using SLAR (Side-Looking Airborne Radar).
-During the 1988/89 iceberg season (October to September), a total of 856 icebergs were spotted south of 48°N. The monthly totals for February to August 1990 were, respectively, 9, 115, 398, 207, 94, 28 and 5.
-No icebergs were spotted south of 48°N during October 1989 to January 1990 and September of 1990.
-In the primary iceberg season.
-March to August.
-847 icebergs were observed which represented 99% of the annual total.
-The numbers of bergs detected in 1989/90 is in the order of three times the numbers observed during the last four iceberg seasons (Fig. 15), indicating it was a heavy iceberg year.
-The late presence of sea ice off northern Newfoundland would have contributed to the
+During the 1988/89 iceberg season (October to September), a total of 856 icebergs were spotted south of $48^{\circ}$ N. The monthly totals for February to August 1990 were, respectively, 9, 115, 398, 207, 94, 28, and 5.
+No icebergs were spotted south of $48^{\circ}$ N. In the primary iceberg season, March to August, 847 icebergs were observed which represents 99% of the annual total.
+The numbers of bergs detected in 1989/90 is a factor of three times the numbers observed during the last four iceberg seasons (Fig. 15) indicating it was a heavy iceberg year.
+The late presence of sea ice off northern Newfoundland would have contributed to the preservation of the icebergs through reducing wave action and in maintaining low sea surface temperatures.